edwinliiiii/Password-Generator/README.md

 # Password-Generator

-a python script that generates random passwords using the dictionary, inspired by an xkcd comic.
+a python script that generates random passwords using the english dictionary.

+inspired by an xkcd comic.

 ![Picture](./xkcd-comic.png)